grantmcdermott/grantmcdermott.github.io/_posts/2021-07-08-simulations-remix-turn-up-the-base.md

 [^1]: In this house, we stan both R and Julia.

-[^2]: I think Dirk Eddelbuettel had mentioned to me, but I hadn't grokked the difference.
+[^2]: I think Dirk Eddelbuettel had mentioned it to me, but I hadn't grokked the difference.

 [^3]: Interestingly enough, this knitted R markdown version is a bit slower than when I run the script directly in my R console.
 But we're really splitting hairs now.
 (As an aside: I won't bother plotting the results, but you're welcome to run the simulation yourself and confirm that it yields the same insights as my previous post.)